Docstrings

 Conformal geometric algebra

-The algebra CGA{Sig} is an extension of the base space Sig with two additional dimensions, vp^2 = +1 and vm^2 = -1.
-Points in the base space p::Multivector{Sig,a} are associated to null vectors in the higher space by
+The algebra CGA{Sig} is an extension of the base space Sig with two additional dimensions of square $+1$ and $-1$.
+Points in the base space p::Multivector{Sig,1} are associated to null vectors in the higher space by

 Metric signature for the conformal geometric algebra over a base space with metric signature $Sig$.
 A conformal algebra CGA{Sig} has dimension dimension(Sig) + 2, with the two extra basis vectors squaring to $+1$ and $-1$, respectively.